Some history on Great Hampton Street at Hockley in Birmingham in the County of Warwickshire

 Great Hampton Street has lost some of its old magic but there remains a decent stock of old buildings with which to mentally reconstruct the thoroughfare's development over the years.
 Indeed, the variety of buildings from different periods help to elucidate Birmingham's industrial and commercial timeline.

-For centuries Great Hampton Street acted as an important arterial route in and out of Birmingham and once formed part of the great London to Holyhead Mail Road.
-Not that the pubs of Great Hampton Street benefited in terms of coaching traffic as they were too close to the changeovers that took place in the town centre.
+For centuries Great Hampton Street acted as an important arterial route in and out of Birmingham, not that the pubs of Great Hampton Street benefited in terms of coaching traffic as they were too close to the changeovers that took place in the town centre.
 The original Duke of York on Hockley Hill acted as a gateway into Birmingham but the taverns along Great Hampton Street served the burgeoning population engaged in the precious metal trades.
 Additional business was rustled up by offering accommodation to commercial travellers frequenting what would become known as the Jewellery Quarter.

 Early development along Great Hampton Street took place in the 18th century.
 The old sandy road became a turnpike in 1727 and subsequent improvements led to ribbon development along its route.
 Large tracts of land were released by the family-owned estates to ease the overcrowding within Birmingham.
 Not that the landed gentry worried too much about such conditions - they were interested in the fact that more money could be gained from commercial exploitation of their inherited terra firma.